Church of St. James the Greater (Bristol, Pennsylvania): Parish house

 At the outbreak of the Civil War in 1861, the women of the parish formed the Ladies Church Aid Society for “the collection of clothing and delicacies for the soldiers at the front.”
 Augmented by women from other churches, the Society produced an enormous amount of underclothes, sent mostly to the U.S. Hospital at Point Lookout, Maryland, whose chief surgeon was a former Bristolian.
 Martha Burnet Landreth headed the Society.
 The organization continued after the war and provided the funds to build the Parish House in 1877, replicating the architectural style of the church and using the same materials, at a cost of nearly $12,000.

 Cemetery

 The churchyard is almost as old as Bristol, and the cemetery is one of the oldest in Bucks County.
 Family plots and stones carry many names that are significant in the history of the greater Philadelphia area and the Episcopal Church.
-The cemetery also contains at least eleven American Revolutionary War veterans and forty Civil War veterans, including several who were killed in action during that war.
+The cemetery also contains at least eleven American Revolutionary War veterans and forty American Civil War veterans, including several who were killed in action during that war.